-Issues to be Decided 1.
-Should the Notice be cancelled?
+Issues to be Decided

+- 1. Should the Notice be cancelled? - 2.
+Is the Tenant entitled to recover the filing fee?

-2. Is the Tenant entitled to recover the filing fee?
-Analysis and Conclusion Residential Tenancy Branch Rules of Procedure-Rule 6.6 provides that when a tenant applies to cancel a notice to end tenancy the landlord must present their evidence first as it is the landlord who bears the burden of proving (on a balance of probabilities) the reasons for ending the tenancy.
+Analysis and Conclusion

+Residential Tenancy Branch Rules of Procedure-Rule 6.6 provides that when a tenant applies to cancel a notice to end tenancy the landlord must present their evidence first as it is the landlord who bears the burden of proving (on a balance of probabilities) the reasons for ending the tenancy.

-As the Landlord failed to call into the hearing to provide evidence and submissions in support of the Notice, I find the Landlord has failed to meet the burden of proving the reasons for ending the tenancy.
+The Landlord failed to call into the hearing to provide evidence and submissions in support of the Notice; consequently I find the Landlord has failed to meet the burden of proving the reasons for ending the tenancy.
 As such, I grant the Tenant's request to cancel the Notice.
 The tenancy shall continue until ended in accordance with the Residential Tenancy Act.
-The Tenant has been successful in her Application; I therefore grant her authority to withhold \$100.00 from her next month's rent as recovery of the filing fee pursuant to section 72 of the Act.